 To help families experiencing homelessness by providing emergency shelter, meals and supportive services on the path to self-sufficiency.

 Take a look at our 2015 Annual Summary, and watch a video about the families we serve!
-Two components are vital to the provision of services to our clients: partners that provide shelter and our Day Site …
+We serve an average of 70 families every year, and two components are vital to our program: partners that provide shelter and our Day Site …